-As browsers and platforms deprecate third-party cookies the opportunity for cookies to travel with the user as the user goes from one domain to another is no more, severing the browser infrastructure to measure ad effectiveness.
+As browsers and platforms deprecate third-party cookies, the opportunity for cookies to travel with the user as the user goes from one domain to another is no more, severing the browser infrastructure to measure ad effectiveness.

 Why it matters — Because advertising requires cross-context activity, measuring effectiveness requires both contexts to contribute data in order to understand whether an ad was effective.
 But without third-party cookies traveling with the user from one domain to another, the browser infrastructure to measure ad effectiveness is no longer.
 The good news, measuring ad effectiveness is still possible without third-party cookies.
 It just looks a little different.

 Linking an individual across contexts has been typically achieved through third-party cookies.
-As a user goes from one context (domain) to another, the cookie on their device travels with them making it easy to observe if the user that’s seen an ad on a website is also the user that purchased a product or service, thus confirming that the advertising dollars were well spent on that website.
+As a user goes from one context (domain) to another, the cookie on their device travels with them.
+For example, this makes it easy to observe if the user who’s seen an ad on a website is also the user who purchased a product or service.
+Thus, confirming that the advertising dollars were well spent on that website.

-When we talk about measurement without third-party cookies, what we’re really talking about is measurement without browser-provided cross-context linking, regardless of whether it’s via cookie or some other state maintenance mechanism.
+When we talk about cookieless measurement, we mean a measurement without browser-provided cross-context linking, whether via cookie or some other state maintenance mechanism.

-Measurement based on a minimum number of users in a bucket, measured using the bucket’s name rather than the individuals in a bucket.
-Cohort based measurement will include things like measuring how many members of a targeted audience likely resulted in a desired action.
-Cohorts can be built into the browser (FLEDGE calls them InterestGroups, or via the Interoperable Private Attribution proposal), or implemented via Deals.
+Cohort-Based Measurement is based on a minimum number of users in a bucket.
+This is measured using the bucket’s name rather than the individuals in a bucket.
+Cohort-based Measurement measures how many members of a targeted audience likely resulted in the desired action.
+Cohorts can be built into the browser (FLEDGE calls them Interest Groups or via the Interoperable Private Attribution proposal) or implemented via Deals.

-Individual-Based-Identifier Measurement (e.g. email)
+Individual-Based-Identifier Measurement (e.g., email)

-This type of measurement requires both parties to know the same identifier for a user, such as a user-provided email address, and to either share with or rely on a trusted third-party to compare overlap between emails that viewed an ad and emails that converted.
-Assuming both parties can solicit this information from the user, this strategy will also need to rely on clear user consent by the data controllers, and therefore is likely to be limited in its scale.
-Walled gardens will use this for their own measurement.
+This type of measurement requires both parties to know the same identifier for a user.
+This includes a user-provided email address to either share with or rely on a trusted third party to compare overlap between emails that viewed an ad and emails that converted.
+Assuming both parties can solicit this information from the user, this strategy will also need to rely on explicit user consent by the data controllers and therefore is likely to be limited in its scale.